 Of course, this insight runs the risk of profound misinterpretation—regarding both language and morality.
 True, we would have neither language nor morality were we not intrinsically social: alone, one cannot learn to speak—or, for that matter, to act—rightly.
 But this does not mean that, having learned to speak and to act rightly, one cannot talk to oneself—or, for that matter, do right by oneself.
 For to learn to speak and to act rightly is to rebuild within oneself the community that teaches one to speak and to act rightly.
 It is to make of oneself a multitude—to divide oneself into legislator and subject.

 Recall that, for Wittgenstein, everyone insisting that the answer to “1 + 1” is “2” just is what makes it true that the answer to “1 + 1” is “2.”
 One might conclude from this that nothing more than communal agreement distinguishes right from wrong—such that, alone, one can neither speak nor act rightly.
 This is not, of course, an especially robust sort of normativity.
 Indeed, it reduces the normative to the descriptive—to certain facts about how people in fact respond: “1 + 1 = 2” just means, if the reductionist is right, that “most agree, most of the time, that ‘1 + 1 = 2.’”
-But Wittgenstein is clear that this is not his position:
+But Wittgenstein is clear that this is not his doctrine:

-So you are saying that human agreement decides what is true and what is false?”—What is true or false is what human beings say; and it is in their language that human beings agree.
+“So you are saying that human agreement decides what is true and what is false?”—What is true or false is what human beings say; and it is in their language that human beings agree.
 This is agreement not in opinions, but rather in form of life.

 It is possible—albeit not particularly likely—that everyone could one day make the same mistake, could decide for example that the answer to “1+ 1” is “3.”
 But this would still be a mistake: the answer to “1 + 1” would still be “2.”